 Kathryne Young, Assistant Professor, Sociology, College of Social & Behavioral Sciences

-Summer 2020 Faculty Mentor: Dr. Lorraine Cordeiro, Associate Professor
+2020 Faculty Mentor: Dr. Lorraine Cordeiro, Associate Professor